Taft In The Community

 Ralph Waldo Emerson School 58

 Since 2011, Taft has contributed and pledged more than $1 million to Ralph Waldo Emerson School 58.
 Taft developed a program with the school that supports areas of need and improvement.
-The main areas of focus are to build and expand after school programming and to increase academic achievement of the Indiana English/Language Arts and Math Standards.
+The main areas of focus are fund and support the after school program and to increase academic achievement.
 Taft employees are also involved with the students through tutoring, mentoring and volunteering their time and talents.
 In 2018, Taft announced it will sponsor life-changing microgrants through Centers for Working Families (CWF).
 Taft pledged a $40,000 gift to the Breaking Barriers Grant Program to help put Central Indiana’s most vulnerable neighbors on the path to financial stability.
 Watch a short video here.

 Ribbon of Hope Luncheon